yupferris/snes-apu-dbg/README.md

 It was also used as a proof-of-concept test for building UI's for [Rust](https://www.rust-lang.org) projects using [Qt](http://www.qt.io).

-_Note: Due to current limitations in [the emu project](https://github.com/emu-rs/emu) on which this depends, this will only build on osx.
-Other platforms will be supported promptly._
+_Note: Due to current limitations in [the emu project](https://github.com/emu-rs/emu) on which this depends, this will only build on OS X. Other platforms will be supported promptly._

 ## Features
 - RAM viewer